dmsl/anyplace/simulator/README.md

 Installation
 ----
 Make sure you have [maven](https://maven.apache.org/) tool installed in your system.
+Also use jdk1.8.0_181.
 The following commands, clone the repository and build the simulator project
 ```bash
 git clone https://github.com/dmsl/anyplace.git && cd simulator